King City Secondary School: Alumni

 The KCSS Alumni Association has organized school reunions quinquennially (every five years) since 1986, and has presented a student from each graduating class with a bursary of $300 since 1988.
 In 2002, it established a "Case of Distinction" to honour former students who have made outstanding contributions or achievements locally, nationally, or internationally.

 Film

 The 1995 movie To Die For had a number of scenes shot at King City Secondary School.
 KCSS appeared as Little Hope High School in the movie.
 One scene featured what is now a French classroom (southeast corner of 2nd floor) as the set for the Nicole Kidman classroom scene in the movie.
+Joaquin Phoenix also starred in the movie and played a student who was attending classes at the school.
 A lottery was held for $2 per ticket to determine which attending students would be cast as extras in the scenes filmed at the school.

 Walt Disney's Confessions of a Teenage Drama Queen, which debuted in 2004, also had some scenes filmed during a three-day period in July 2003 at King City Secondary School.
 The revenue generated from the filming rights of this movie assured sufficient capital for the construction of a new music room.